eMARINE: Leading Tech Innovator in Global Maritime Industry

 Today, EMRN is the de facto industry standard for critical technologies that underpin the future of smart ship development.

-Including its partnership with HHI, EMRN is already working with four of the world’s six largest shipbuilders, including DSME (Daewoo Shipbuilding & Marine Engineering), STX, and Samsung Heavy Industries.
+Including its partnership with HHI, EMRN is already working with four of the world’s six largest shipbuilders, including DSME (Daewoo Shipbuilding & Marine Engineering), and Samsung Heavy Industries.

 Growing Portfolio of Innovative Technology